-A security interest in tangible property must be perfected if a creditor is to have priority over the interests of other creditors and third parties.
-Registration of a financing statement in each province or territory where tangible assets are physically located is necessary to perfect a security interest in those assets.
+A security interest in goods must be perfected if a creditor is to have priority over the interests of other creditors and third parties.
+Registration of a financing statement in each province or territory where such assets are physically located is necessary to perfect a security interest in those assets.
 The PPSAs are publicly accessible, searchable databases, and a registered financing statement serves as notice that a debtor's assets have been encumbered in favour of a secured creditor.

-Certain types of tangible personal property such as chattel paper, instruments, money, documents of title and large goods can also be perfected by possession.
+Chattel paper,20 instruments, money, documents of title and large goods can also be perfected by a secured party by possession.